Hanno I the Great

 Hanno I the Great (𐤇𐤍𐤀, ḥnʾ) was a Carthaginian politician and military leader of the 4th century BC.

 The Roman historian Justin calls him princeps Carthaginiensium, prince of the Carthaginians.
-The title almost certainly signifies "first among equals", rather than noble or royal status.
+It is possible that this title signifies "first among equals", rather than a monarchical status.
 His rival, Suniatus, was called the potentissimus Poenorum, or "the most powerful of the Carthaginians", in the year 368.
 Several years later, Suniatus was accused of high treason (for correspondence with Syracuse) and probably executed.

 In 367, Hanno the Great commanded a fleet of 200 ships which won a decisive naval victory over the Greeks of Sicily.
 His victory effectively blocked the plans of Dionysius I of Syracuse to attack Lilybaeum, a city in western Sicily allied to Carthage.